 What is Túrógombóc: Hungarian cottage cheese dumplings.
 They are made with cottage cheese shaped into a ball and boiled in water.
 Then the dumplings are covered with breadcrumbs, powdered sugar and sour cream sauce.

-Where to eat Túrógombóc: Gettó Gulyás, Kisharang Étkezde, Róma Ételbár, Studel House, Kiskakukk Restaurant
+Where to eat Túrógombóc in Budapest: Gettó Gulyás, Kisharang Étkezde, Róma Ételbár, Kiskakukk Restaurant

 9. Rétes

 What is Rétes: Hungarian strudel, a layered pastry filled with sweet or savoury fillings.
 Choose sweet flavours like sour cherry, apricot, plum, poppy seed, walnut or savoury flavours like cabbage, pumpkin or meat.
-If it is your first time trying, go for the apple strudel, a classic strudel.
+If it is your first time trying, go for the classic apple strudel.

 10. Gelato